 We’ve all heard of the Apple ecosystem.
 It’s what makes their expensive pricing worth it. it is what keeps Apple users from buying something other than Apple.
 Well, if you do live outside the infamous walled garden, you can still have some fun.
-For instance, you can get Airdrop on Android and Windows, if you don’t have a Mac and iPhone.
+For instance, you can get Airdrop on Android and Windows, if you don’t have a Mac or iPhone.
 With the help of KDE Connect, you can even get a universal clipboard apart from the other Airdrop functions for your Android and Windows devices.

 Editor’s Note: Before you start, make sure your Windows PC and Android are connected to the same Wi-Fi network.
-That is the only necessary requirement that you need to get AirDrop and universal clipboard on your Android phone and your Windows PC.
+That is the only necessary requirement that you need to get AirDrop and a universal clipboard on your Android phone and your Windows PC.

 Get Airdrop Feature on Android & Windows